Porter Ranch, Los Angeles: Government

-County, state and federal

-Porter Ranch is located in California's 25th congressional district, which is represented by Republican Mike Garcia.
+Porter Ranch is located in California's 27th congressional district, which is represented by Democratic George T. Whitesides.

 The Los Angeles County Department of Health Services operates the Pacoima Health Center in Pacoima, serving Porter Ranch.

 Porter Ranch is located in Los Angeles City Council District 12, currently represented by John Lee.
 It also is represented by the Porter Ranch Neighborhood Council.

-The United States Postal Service Ranch Post Office is located at 19300 Rinaldi Street.

 Education

 Fifty-one percent of Porter Ranch residents aged 25 and older had earned a four-year degree by 2000, a high percentage for the city.

-Schools

 Schools within the Porter Ranch boundaries are: